 Accelerometer models

-Accelerometers come in various models and specifications, and from many different manufacturers (brands) [51].
+Accelerometers come in various models and specifications, and from many different manufacturers (brands) (Welk, 2000).
 It is important to emphasise that validity is tied to the overall method, rather than solely to the accelerometer make or brand.
-The nature of the captured data depends on number of acceleration axes, piezo-electric or MEMS-based, resolution and dynamic range, anatomical attachment site, and degree of filtering / data processing (if any) before data storage; the method includes all these components but also subsequent data processing decisions of feature extraction and inference.
+The properties of the captured data depends on number of acceleration axes, piezo-electric or MEMS-based, resolution and dynamic range, anatomical attachment site, and degree of filtering / data processing (if any) before data storage.
+The method includes all these components but also subsequent data processing decisions of feature extraction and inference.

-It is not possible to recommend one device over another without knowing the specific aims of a particular study; however, links to further information on instruments is provided in the instrument example section below.
+It is not possible to recommend one device over another without knowing the specific aims of a particular study; however, the more information that is captured, the greater the options are for developing or applying more sophisticated methods to estimate specific variables of interest.
+Links to specific instruments are provided in the instrument library.
 The following should be considered when choosing between accelerometers:

 Axes

-Accelerometers can measure acceleration in one, two or three directions [8].
-Naturally, it is preferable to measure all three axes (otherwise the device is “blind” to movement in one or two directions), and the majority of contemporary instruments are capable of this.
-Inference based on uni- and bi-axial acceleration implicitly relies on cross-axes correlations to capture the complete physical movement of the body segment to which the instrument is attached.
-Tri-axial accelerometers are therefore more sensitive to certain types of activity where movements are more variable in three-dimensional space, such as climbing, jumping or spontaneous play [30].
+Accelerometers can measure acceleration in one, two or three directions, correspondingly denoted uni-axial, bi-axial, and triaxial accelerometers (Chen et al., 2012).
+Naturally, it is preferable to measure all three dimensions of the physical world (otherwise the device is “blind” to movement in one or two directions), and the majority of contemporary instruments are capable of this.
+Inference based on uni- and bi-axial acceleration implicitly relies on pre-dominance of importance of one or two of the axes, or cross-axes correlations to capture the complete physical movement of the body segment to which the instrument is attached.
+Tri-axial accelerometers are therefore more sensitive to certain types of activity where movements are more variable in three-dimensional space, such as climbing, jumping or spontaneous play (Ott et al., 2000).

 Sampling frequency and data storage

-Modern accelerometers have sufficient storage capacity to store acceleration signals at up to 100 Hz over multiple days.
-For example, the instrument used in the UK Biobank study is capable of storing tri-axial acceleration at 100 Hz for 14 days [1].
-Battery life and storage capacity permitting, recording sampling frequency should be as high as possible.
+Modern accelerometers have sufficient storage capacity to store acceleration signals at frequencies sufficiently high to reproduce the acceleration waveform over multiple days (thus, sometimes referred to as waveform accelerometers).
+For example, the instrument used in the UK Biobank study is capable of storing tri-axial acceleration at 100 Hz for 14 days (Axivity, 2013).
+Battery life and storage capacity permitting, recording sampling frequency should be as high as possible to enable a wider range of methods.

 Monitor placement

-The body segment that the accelerometer is attached to is a strong determinant of what acceleration data is captured and recorded.
-The interpretation of the resulting signal has to take this information into account, because the biomechanical profile of each activity determines the relationship between one body segment and the rest of the body.
+The body segment that the accelerometer is attached to is a strong determinant of what information is captured and recorded.
+The interpretation of the resulting signal has to take the anatomical placement into account, because the biomechanical profile of different activity types determines the relationship between the acceleration of one body segment and the acceleration of the rest of the body segments.

 The most appropriate position of an accelerometer depends on the study question and feasibility considerations.
 The hip or lower back allows for tracking the movement of the largest and most central part of the body, the trunk.
-A seismic accelerometer attached to the thigh may be used to estimate posture from its direction with respect to gravity.
-The wrist is generally considered to be the most acceptable wear location to participants, and is therefore increasingly used in surveillance systems where representativeness of the sample is a particular concern.
+A seismic accelerometer attached to the thigh may be used to estimate posture from its orientation with respect to gravity.
+The wrist is generally considered to be the most acceptable wear location to participants during free-living monitoring, and is therefore increasingly used in surveillance systems where representativeness of the sample is a particular concern.

-During some activities, the acceleration of one body segment may not be representative of other body segments or the body as a whole; one such example of this is upper body movement whilst cycling, where measurement of acceleration at the wrist or trunk would likely result in under-estimating energy expenditure [19].
+During some activities, the acceleration of one body segment may not be representative of other body segments or the body as a whole; one such example of this is upper and central body movement whilst cycling, where measurement of acceleration at the wrist or trunk would likely result in under-estimating energy expenditure.

 Number of monitors

-As indicated above, there is a finite amount of information about an individual’s physical activity that can be captured by a single accelerometer.
-More information can be collected by measuring acceleration at two or more body locations simultaneously, which if interpreted in an appropriate manner could be used to enhance inferences about physical activity.
-However, it is only recently that accelerometer hardware and price have reached the point where multi-monitor measurement might be considered a feasible option, so it has not yet been implemented in any large scale studies [56]; accordingly, development of the methodology for interpreting multiple acceleration signals in a complementary manner has attracted considerably less attention [32, 41].
+As indicated above, the data that can be captured by a single accelerometer only yields incomplete information about an individual’s physical activity across a range of activity types.
+More complete information can be collected by measuring acceleration at two or more body locations simultaneously, which may enhance inferences about physical activity.
+However, it is only recently that accelerometer hardware and price have reached the point where multi-monitor measurement might be considered a feasible option for population research, so it has not yet been implemented in any large scale studies; accordingly, development of the methodology for interpreting multiple acceleration signals in a complementary manner has attracted considerably less attention but there are examples (Staudenmayer et al., 2009, Straczkiewicz et al., 2016, White et al., 2019).

-Using labelled data collected in a laboratory, it has been demonstrated that machine learning approaches can utilise raw acceleration signals recorded at multiple body sites to better discriminate between different activity types [2, 34].
-Another study used linear regression analyses to show that acceleration intensity measured at both the hip and wrist is slightly more predictive of activity energy expenditure than either signal alone [44].
+Using labelled data collected in a laboratory, classification (e.g. machine learning) models utilising raw acceleration signals recorded at multiple body sites are better able to discriminate between different activity types (Bao & Intille, 2004, Preece et al., 2009a, Preece et al., 2009b).
+Another study showed that models based on acceleration measured at wrist and thigh locations had slightly lower error in predicting activity energy expenditure during free-living than either signal alone (White et al., 2019).
 Further methodological work is required to understand how best to implement and interpret different monitor configurations.

 Naturally, the increase in information data capture has to be weighed against the increased burden upon the participant, which can cause issues with reactivity and reduce protocol adherence.

-If inferences are to be made about habitual physical activity (whether this is in terms of volume, type, intensity etc.), it is necessary to consider the number of days of measurement required to capture this, given day-to-day within-person variation in physical activity.
+If inferences are to be made about habitual physical activity (whether this is in terms of volume, type, intensity etc.), it is necessary to consider the duration of monitoring, ie number of days of measurement required to capture a stable average estimate of habitual activity, given day-to-day within-person variation in physical activity.
 Minimum criteria can be applied based on the within-and between-individual variation of the variable of interest, as described in the section on physical activity variability.

-Accelerometry is the most common objective method used to measure physical activity; it has been used extensively in field settings for:
+Accelerometry is the most common objective method used to measure physical activity in population studies; it has been used extensively in field settings for:

 Accelerometers were initially used as an outcome measure in small studies and a criterion measure to compare with self-report data.
-As accelerometers have become cheaper they have increasingly been used in large studies [56], including thousands of participants in the National Health and Nutrition Examination Survey (NHANES) [45], Pelotas birth cohorts [12] and UK Biobank containing raw accelerometry in more than 100k individuals [13]
+As accelerometers have become cheaper they have increasingly been used in large studies (Wijndaele et al., 2015), including thousands of participants in the Pelotas birth cohorts (da Silva et al., 2014) and National Health and Nutrition Examination Survey (NHANES) (Troiano et al., 2014), and 100 thousand in UK Biobank (Doherty et al., 2017).
+In addition, commercial wearables, smartphones, and other "smart" everyday devices such as cameras and toothbrushes include accelerometers.

-When raw acceleration data is provided in SI units (m.s-2), processing data and estimation of dimensions of physical activity follows a series of user-defined steps, all of which affect the validity of the final inference.
+When raw acceleration data is provided in SI units (m.s-2), processing data and estimation of dimensions of physical activity may follow a series of user-defined steps, all of which affect the validity of the final inference.

 The measured value of a raw acceleration signal contains three components:

-In order to assess physical activity, it is necessary to isolate the human movement component of the signal.
+In order to assess physical activity, one may wish to isolate the human movement component of the signal (van Hees et al., 2012).
 Interpreting this signal in a reliable way, and the methodology for doing so is still under active development.
-While there is no consensus yet on standard procedures for making such inferences, an example pipeline is summarised in Figure D.3.3, which is described in detail below.
+While there is no consensus on standard procedures for making such inferences, an example pipeline is summarised in Figure P.3.3, which is described in detail below.

 Data preparation